 - The tops sag

 Key features of the Festool MFT

-The Festool multifunction table comes with an integrated T-groove side rail that connects two or more tables.
-There are connectors to insert into the rails to bridge the tables to one another.
+The Festool multifunction table has an integrated T-groove side rail connecting two or more tables.
+Connectors are inserted into the rails to bridge the tables to one another.
 That increases your work surface.